Bit-Quill/examples/solutions/message-queue-elasticache/README.md

 ## Testing

+**Important Notes:**

-**Important**: Consumer groups track which messages have been delivered.
+- Consumer groups track which messages have been delivered.
 Once a message is consumed (via GET), it moves to the Pending Entries List (PEL) and won't appear in subsequent GET requests until acknowledged.
+- The `streamMessageId` returned by GET is Valkey's unique stream entry ID and **must be used** for the DELETE operation.
-Always complete the full flow: POST → GET → DELETE.
+- Always complete the full flow: POST → GET → DELETE.

 ### Complete Message Flow Example